Table of Contents

 1. Strained emergency resources and response delays

 If your system triggers a false alarm today, and a real organized retail crime (ORC) gang hits your store tomorrow, the police response may be delayed by hours because your location is flagged as a frequent source of nuisance alarms.
+This delay allows criminals to operate with impunity, often completing theft operations long before law enforcement arrives.

 2. Alarm fatigue among security teams